 What courses do you offer?

-The AILC provide 2-3 day non accredited workshops including:
+The AILC provides 2-3 day non-accredited workshops including:

 - Cultural competency

 - Masterclass – Indigenous Leadership

 We can also customise a workshop for your organisation.
 Please contact us for more information on firstname.lastname@example.org